 However, full-time enrollment is not the only way to earn a degree in computer science.
 Bachelor’s (and master’s) computer science degree programs are increasingly available through flexible, part-time scheduling and online attendance.

-Many computer science degrees are now available through online class structures and are increasingly available on a full- and part-time basis.
+Many CS programs are now available as online computer science degree structures and are increasingly available on a full- and part-time basis.

-Pursuing an online degree full or part-time follows the same graduation track as their in-person counterparts: approximately four years of full-time enrollment and longer for part-time enrollment, depending on the credit load taken each term.
+Pursuing a flexible degree program follows the same graduation track as their in-person counterparts: approximately four years of full-time enrollment and longer for part-time enrollment, depending on the credit load taken each term.

 Attending school online is an option that makes some degree programs more accessible to students who would not otherwise have the opportunity–such as those living in rural areas with limited access to larger institutions or the college of their choice.